adobe/aem-project-archetype/README.md

 autoInstallSinglePackagePublish | Install the `all` content package with the content-package-maven-plugin to the package manager to default publish instance on localhost, port 4503.
 Hostname and port can be changed with the aem.host and aem.port user defined properties.

 The profile `integrationTests` is also available for the verify goal, to run the provided integration tests on the AEM instance.

-## Usage

-To use a released version of this archetype:

-Either use the [AEM Eclipse extension](https://docs.adobe.com/docs/en/dev-tools/aem-eclipse.html) and follow the New Project wizard (choosing AEM Sample Multi-Module Project)...

-Or use your mvn skills:

-    mvn archetype:generate \
-     -DarchetypeGroupId=com.adobe.granite.archetypes \
-     -DarchetypeArtifactId=aem-project-archetype \
-     -DarchetypeVersion=22

-Where 22 is the archetype version number that you want to use (see archetype versions below).

-**For Windows users**: In case you are getting `A required privilege is not held by the client.` error, you will need to run the archetype as an administrator or [setup rights for creating symbolic links](https://stackoverflow.com/questions/23217460/how-to-create-soft-symbolic-link-using-java-nio-files/24353758#24353758).

 ### Available properties